 Voter Registration

-Voter registration forms are available year-round in the school building or from the Director of Financial Aid.
-Voter registration drive is also held by the school during the week before or after Constitution Day, September 17th, which is also Citizenship Day.
+Voter registration forms are available year round in the school building or from the Dean of Student Affairs.
+Voter registration drive is also held by the school on Constitution Day, September 17, which is also Citizenship Day.

 Student Government